07 Feb The Top 25 Athletes in Tahoe / Reno History

 1. Greg LeMond, 1961—

-There exists two different eras in the Tour de France the American conscience—before Greg Lemond and after.
+There exists two different eras of the Tour de France in the American conscience—before Greg Lemond and after.
 Cycling’s most prestigious race barely registered on the domestic sports fan’s radar before Lemond rose to dominance, a kid from Reno who became the first American athlete to win it in 1986.
 With a heart rate of 38 beats per minute—Lemond was a freak athlete who didn’t possess an ounce of quit.

 That body would save him a year later when his brother-in-law accidentally shot him on a hunting trip.
 One of his lungs collapsed and three-quarters of his blood supply leaked out while waiting for rescue.
 Doctors left more than 30 shotgun pellets embedded in his body due to the danger associated with removing them.

 In 1989, he came back to overtake a massive lead built by Frenchman Laurent Fignon to win his second Tour de France by eight seconds.
 Later that year he won the World Championships to cement his place in sporting lore.
 Lemond captured the yellow jersey by winning the Tour again in 1990.

 Lemond retired in the 1990s having won the Tour three times, collected three World Road Racing Championship trophies, earned recognition as ABC’s Wide World of Sports “Athlete of the Year” twice, Sportsman of the Year by Sports Illustrated once, and induction into the Cycling Hall of Fame.
 Good work for a former freestyle skier who took up cycling at the urging of a coach as a way to stay in shape in the offseason.